The-Andb/.github/profile/README.md

 **Source-Available, Free for General Use.**
 Our code is public for evaluation, education, and trust.

-- **Free to Download & Use:** **The-Andb** (including our Desktop app, CLI, and Core engines) is completely **free to download and free to use for any purpose, including commercial and internal business operations.** Enterprises, startups, and service providers are fully permitted to use it within their organizations to manage, sync, and orchestrate databases without any fees.
+- **Free to Download & Use:** **TheAndb** (including our Desktop app, CLI, and Core engines) is completely **free to download and free to use for any purpose, including commercial and internal business operations.** Enterprises, startups, and service providers are fully permitted to use it within their organizations to manage, sync, and orchestrate databases without any fees.
 - **What Requires a Commercial License:** You only need a commercial license if you intend to **commercially redistribute** our software (selling it under your own brand), white-label it, or modify our core engines to host and sell it as a paid, managed SaaS platform competing directly with us.

 We believe in transparency and empowering all developers—from freelancers to enterprise teams—without compromising sustainability.